Tropical8818/ProTracker/docs/USER_MANUAL.md

 - Contact administrator to restart the server

 **Q: Can't log in**
-- Check username and password
+- Check Employee ID and password
 - Ensure your account is approved
 - Contact administrator